From "Weaver" to "Ace".

 In Britain, the invention of the gas-turbine jet engine as a means of powering aircraft is usually credited to Frank Whittle.
 Amongst many other claimants are the German Hans von Ohain, and the Frenchman Maxime Guillaume (even in Britain, there is another contender, Alan Arnold Griffiths).
 In truth, the gas turbine is one of the simplest sorts of propulsion imaginable, its adoption many years earlier only being held back by a lack of metallurgical knowledge of how to withstand the heat involved.
 It is interesting to speculate that, if we ever do make radio contact with other advanced life-forms in our Galaxy, many might have skipped over either the steam engine or internal-combustion engine (or both) and gone straight to the much simpler gas turbine, if they had the requisite alloys or exotic ceramics available.
 Anyone who remembers the "Scrapheap Challenge" TV show will recollect jet engines being built from scratch (for example see the second half of the YouTube video at <this link> ) but those engines would only run for a minute or so before either disintegrating or melting.
 Advances in making alloys more resistant to the increasing heat in high-performance piston aero-engines¹ made it possible for Whittle to demonstrate a jet engine that worked for over 20 minutes and it was this that prompted the Air Ministry, in 1939, to order an experimental aircraft to try this new engine in.

 With war looming, most British aircraft companies had full order books and design staff already committed to other projects.
 The choice fell on Gloster aircraft, and their chief designer, George Carter.
 The Gloster company had been swallowed up by the Hawker-Siddeley Group in 1934 but fortunately, a full design team was retained, despite losing Gloster's star designer Henry Folland.
-It has been suggested that the initial choice of Glosters was prompted by the belief that the design they had most recently been working on, a twin-boom pusher design in response to Air Ministry Specification F18/37, similar in layout to the later SAAB 21, could be easily converted to use a jet engine.
+It has been suggested that the initial choice of Glosters was prompted by the belief that the design they had most recently been working on, a twin-boom pusher design in response to Air Ministry Specification F18/37, similar in layout to the later SAAB 21, could be easily converted to use a jet engine (the SAAB 21 was successfully redesigned to use a jet engine as the SAAB 21R) .
 Whittle first met Carter at the Gloster factory in April 1939, where Carter was told about the secret engine project.
 Carter was intrigued by the idea of a jet aircraft (apparently Carter himself had patented an idea for a gas turbine engine when he was 22 ²) and started looking at design studies prior to an official contract with the Air Ministry.
 This was agreed in the following October with Carter pitching two alternative designs to the Air Ministry specification E28/39, the whole project being given the code name "Weaver".

 The first design was surprisingly prescient, combining a streamlined fuselage with a mid-wing, very slightly "gull" wing.
 It featured a teardrop cockpit canopy.
 Two air intakes for the jet engine were located low-down on either side of the nose and the jet engine exhaust exited at the rear of the fuselage via a long tailpipe.
 The design had a tricycle undercarriage with a nose wheel, then still a novelty in British aircraft.
 It was a very futuristic design, especially considering the last Gloster design to reach production had been the biplane Gladiator.